In-grid-collective/servPubWiki/Old Notes + tutorials/NA-Installing tinc on Mac.md

 [https://tuntaposx.sourceforge.net/](https://tuntaposx.sourceforge.net/)

-Further info found from here:  [https://tunnelblick.net/cTunTapConnections.html#:~:text=all%20PowerPC%20Macs.-,What%20Apple%20announced,use%20of%20one%20system%20extension](https://tunnelblick.net/cTunTapConnections.html#:~:text=all%20PowerPC%20Macs.-,What%20Apple%20announced,use%20of%20one%20system%20extension).
+Further info found from here:  [[https://tunnelblick.net/cTunTapConnections.html#:~:text=all PowerPC Macs.-,What Apple announced,use of one system extension](https://tunnelblick.net/cTunTapConnections.html#:~:text=all PowerPC Macs.-,What Apple announced,use of one system extension]].